 Who’s talking about sex and Parkinson’s disease?
 Despite the challenges that some people with Parkinson’s face in regards to sexuality and intimacy (one study showed 87 percent of people with PD experience some sort of issue related to sexuality) the conversation on the topic has been sparse.

-That is why the Parkinson's Foundation hosted a webinar on the topic with Gila Bronner, MPH, MSW, CST, which has been viewed by more than 2,000 people.
-And it’s why we noticed when comedy writer Marc Jaffe published an essay published in the New York Times, Finding Equilibrium in Seesawing Libidos, covering this sensitive topic of sexuality and PD.
+It’s why we noticed when comedy writer Marc Jaffe published an essay published in the New York Times, Finding Equilibrium in Seesawing Libidos, covering this sensitive topic of sexuality and PD.

 In his piece, Mr. Jaffe eloquently shares the challenges he and his wife faced after her diagnosis of Parkinson’s, including her experience of hypersexuality as a side effect of PD medications.
 We applaud the couple for so bravely sharing their story, which both helps to raise awareness of the issue and to let others know that they are not alone.

 Still, issues related to sexuality and intimacy in PD often remain behind closed doors.
 They are rarely discussed among people with Parkinson's disease and their doctors... as is true of other non-motor symptoms of the disease.
 But we can change that.

 Plus, there are ways to address these issues.
 So it is vital to open up the conversation, both publicly and with our doctors, and to keep that conversation going.
 We thank the Jaffes for moving the conversation along.

 Learn more by viewing our free webinars or by contacting our free 1-800-4PD-INFO (473-4636) Helpline so we can help answer your questions related to sexuality, intimacy and PD.